larryknaebelobsidian/kingdom/Proposition 54. The preaching of the Kingdom by John, Jesus, and the disciples, was confined to the Jewish nation..md

 Romans 9:4
 who are Israelites, to whom belongs the adoption as sons, and the glory and the covenants and the giving of the Law and the _temple_ service and the promises, - LSB

+>The reader will bear in mind that the message of the disciples— a peculiar and distinctive one—to say “the Kingdom of heaven is at hand” *was not addressed by them to any Gentile*.
+The same is true of John, and also of Jesus, who carefully avoided it in His address to Gentiles (Obs.
+4, note 1).
+The reason is, as we have seen, that *the Kingdom belonged to the Jews*, and until the call of the Gentiles was entered into on account of Jewish unbelief, the message *pertained to the Jews* and those adopted as Jews.
+>p.
+361 Vol. 1 Prop 54 Obs.
+9

+>The Kingdom was ultimately to be extended from the Jews so that it would embrace the Gentiles also, as indicated plainly by the prophecies (Prop.
+30).
+This opinion was held by the Jews, as the titles given to the Messiah showed (e.g. Mac.
+2:7, 14, “the King of the World ”).
+But this ordering did not interfere with the Davidic covenanted basis, or with the predicted (on this account) supremacy of the nation (Prop.
+114).
+>p.
+361 Vol. 1 Prop 54 Obs.
+10